|Nutritional Guidelines (per serving)|

 More Tips on Making the Bloody Mary

-- The spice of the Bloody Mary will depend on the hot sauce you choose and how much you add.
-Tabasco is a favorite, but we encourage you to experiment with different brands, intensities, and flavors.
-Cholula Chili Garlic is one that comes highly recommended.
+- The spiciness of this drink will depend on the hot sauce you choose and how much you add.
+Tabasco is a favorite, but experiment with different brands, intensities, and flavors.
+Cholula Chili Garlic is highly recommended.

 - One thing you must remember with any spicy cocktail is that it is best to start with less and add more to suit your taste.
 There is no turning back once you have too much spice and it can easily ruin an otherwise great drink.

-- You should consider the lemon wedge essential as well.
+- Consider the lemon wedge essential as well.
 You can use it to squeeze a bit more juice into the drink when needed.
 Also, rubbing the wedge around the rim of the glass is a nice touch.
 That hint of lemon perks up your taste buds before each drink.

 Make Your Own Bloody Mary Mix

-If you truly enjoy a Bloody Mary on a regular basis, consider mixing up a batch and storing it in the refrigerator.
+If you enjoy a bloody Mary on a regular basis, consider mixing up a batch and storing it in the refrigerator.
 Simply skip the vodka and mix all of the other ingredients to your preferred taste.
-Pour this into a pitcher or bottle with a tight seal and keep it cold.
+Increase it for a pitcher or bottle with a tight seal and keep it cold.

-Your pre-made Bloody Mary mix should stay fresh for a week or slightly longer.
+Your pre-made bloody Mary mix should stay fresh for a week or slightly longer.
 This is also a nice option for parties, tailgating, or as a quick hangover relief.
-When it's time for a Bloody Mary, simply pour vodka over ice, add your Bloody Mary mix and any extra seasonings you like, and enjoy!
+When it's time for a bloody Mary, simply pour vodka over ice, add your mix and any extra seasonings you like, and enjoy!

 The Bloody Mary is not the only tomato-based cocktail out there.
 Once you get a taste for this vitamin-packed, flavorful cocktail, you will definitely want more and there is no shortage of recipes to choose from.

-The first option is to simply switch up the liquor.
+- The first option is to simply switch up the liquor.
 Vodka is an easy choice, but you'll find that others add an extra layer of flavor.
-In truth, the original Bloody Mary used gin and the Central Park is a modern recipe that features this with just a hint of vanilla.
+In truth, the original bloody Mary (called the red snapper) used gin.
+The Central Park is a modern recipe that features that taste with just a hint of vanilla.

-The Bloody Maria opts for tequila and is a personal favorite.
-If you have not tried this yet, you're missing out on a true gem.
+- The bloody Maria opts for tequila and it can quickly become a new favorite.
 Mezcal works as well and that liquor's smokiness definitely does not get lost in the tomato.
-The Red Pepper Sangrita Margarita is a fun twist on the Bloody Maria as well.

-As great as all those drinks are, sometimes you simply want a super easy drink.
-This is where the Red Beer (or Red Eye) can be useful.
+- As great as all those drinks are, sometimes you simply want a super easy drink.
+That's when the red beer (or red eye) can be useful.
 Just add a little tomato juice to your favorite beer with a pinch of salt and you're done.
 Of course, you can dress it up with more spices if you like.

-For a unique twist, you can infuse vodka with tomatoes and enjoy this Tomojito recipe.
-It's very interesting and muddles juicy cherry tomatoes, adds basil simple syrup, and tops the entire mix with soda.
-You'll find it to be a bit more refreshing than the average Bloody Mary.
+- For a unique twist, you can infuse vodka with tomatoes and enjoy this tomojito recipe.
+It's very interesting and refreshing, muddling juicy cherry tomatoes, adding basil simple syrup, and topping the entire mix with soda.

-On a completely different level, we cannot talk about tomato drinks without mentioning the Sangrita.
+- On a completely different level, there is the sangrita.
 This is a popular way to take a shot of tequila (or sip it slowly) with a chaser.
-While the original Mexican Sangrita recipe uses orange juice, the Americanized version opts for a tomato juice base.
+While the original Mexican sangrita recipe uses orange juice, the Americanized version opts for a tomato juice base.